Starting an Appeal

 What Can I Appeal?

 You can appeal most final decisions of the WSIB at the WSIAT.
-Before you start an appeal at the WSIAT, make sure that the WSIB decision you want to appeal is final.
-Final decisions are usually made by one of the WSIB’s Appeals Resolution Officers, and often include information on how to appeal to the WSIAT.
-If you don’t know whether the WSIB decision you want to appeal is a final decision, please contact the WSIB.
+Before you start an appeal with us, make sure that the WSIB decision you want to appeal is final.
+A Case Manager decision isn’t a final WSIB decision.
+Final decisions are usually made by a WSIB Appeals Resolution Officer from the Appeals Services Division.
+These decisions are sent with instructions on how to appeal to the WSIAT.

 Who Can Appeal?

-Both workers and employers can start appeals at the WSIAT.
-If a worker is deceased, the worker's estate or survivors can also file an appeal.
-For more information please see the Practice Direction: Appeals Involving Deceased Workers.
-The party who starts the appeal is called the appellant.
+Both workers and employers can start appeals with us.
+If a worker is deceased, the worker's estate or survivors can file an appeal.
+For more information, please review Practice Direction #2 – Appeals Involving Deceased Workers.

 Is There a Time Limit to Appeal?